Does Gmail's New 'Confidential Mode' Make It Easier to Phish? - Slashdot

 So the service links have to stay deep in their free networks to ensure the encrypted ads get seen by consumers.

-Microsoft has had this service for awhile (Score:2)
+Microsoft has had this service for awhile (Score:3)

 Microsoft has had this service for awhile: confidential and expiring email.
 If you’ve done a loan or bought house in the last two years, you may have encountered it.
 Usually the loan or escrow company calls me ahead and tell me to expect it.
 So the best practice for these type of emails would be don’t click unless you’re expecting it.